mrnotsoevil/Black-Lagoon-Altis-Life/README.md

     member_conditions:	See permconfiguration.sqf
     logo:		eg. 'images\logo_user\bloodz.paa'
     levelnames:		Name for EACH LEVEL (including ZERO!!!) eg. '"["Kein Mitglied","Blood-Praktikant","Blood-Grünschnabel","Blood-Dealer","Blood-Hitman","Blood-Rechte Hand","Blood-CoLeader","Blood-Leader"]"'

+If the server sends you ">PERMS< Unknown perms found ... looking for DYNPERMS":
+This is NOT an error message.
+It's just the DynPerms database refresh.

 --- Perms/'Group' feature for cops ---